-- All manufactured ladders must be used in accordance with manufacturer's written instructions and requirements. - The ladder must have a duty rating of no less than Type IA (Extra Heavy Duty 300 pounds maximum) - The ladder must be inspected periodically by a competent person, according to OSHA and manufacturer instructions. - Workers must be trained to inspect ladders before use. - Broken or defective ladders must be removed from service and destroyed or repaired according to the manufacturer.
+- All manufactured ladders must be used in accordance with manufacturer's written instructions and requirements. - The ladder must have a duty rating of no less than Type IA (Extra Heavy Duty 300 pounds maximum) - The ladder must be inspected periodically by a competent person, according to OSHA and manufacturer instructions.
+All ladders must have all warning labels properly affixed to its siderails and must be replaced immediately if missing or are illegible. - Workers must be trained to inspect ladders before use. - Broken or defective ladders must be removed from service and destroyed or repaired according to the manufacturer.
 The ladder must be tagged "Do Not Use". - When ascending or descending ladders, the user must always face the ladder and maintain three-point contact. - Contractors are required to maintain all ladder warning labels.
-If a warning label is removed or otherwise rendered unreadable, it must be replaced. - Ladders must be maintained free of grease, oil and other slip hazards. - Ladders must be placed on a firm, level and non-slip surface. - Boxes, chairs, etc., must not be used in lieu of ladders and cannot be used with a ladder to increase its height. - All ladders will be constructed of non-conductive side rails. - When placing ladders, consideration needs to be given to work in the immediate area.
-Ladders must be kept away from high-traffic areas, doorways, passageways and driveways where it could be accidentally displaced.
+If a warning label is removed or otherwise rendered unreadable, it must be replaced. - Ladders must be maintained free of grease, oil, and other slip hazards. - Ladders must be placed on a firm, level, and non-slip surface. - Boxes, chairs, etc., must not be used in lieu of ladders and cannot be used with a ladder to increase its height. - All ladders will be constructed of non-conductive side rails.

+- When placing ladders, consideration needs to be given to work in the immediate area.
+Ladders must be kept away from high-traffic areas, doorways, passageways, and driveways where it could be accidentally displaced.
 If this is unavoidable, the ladder must be protected by barricades, spotters, or similar devices to isolate the ladder from the hazards. - Only one person is allowed on a ladder at one time. - A ladder can only be used only for which it is designed.
-Ladders cannot be used as a scaffold platform. - The area at the base of a ladder and around the landing area above must be kept clear of debris, clutter and other obstacles that can create tripping hazards.
+Ladders cannot be used as a scaffold platform. - The area at the base of a ladder and around the landing area above must be kept clear of debris, clutter and other obstacles that can create tripping hazards. - Only one worker is allowed on a ladder at any one time.
+Job-made ladders built for two-person use is allowed if built according to the appropriate ANSI and OSHA standards.